Elbsides/www/2024/index.markdown

 Speaker: [Candid Wüest](#candid-wüest)

 Are we on the brink of a GenAI-powered cybercrime apocalypse?
 Sensational headlines may stoke fear, but the reality is more nuanced.
-Join us to explore the true impact of GenAI on cybercrime, debunk myths, and reveal insights from the frontlines.
+Join us to explore the true impact of GenAI on cybercrime, debunk myths, and reveal insights from the front lines.

 ## Far beyond the perimeter - exploring external attack surfaces

 Speaker: [Stefan Hager](#stefan)

-Looking for intel in all the right places is an art that adversaries seem to have mastered; but when it comes to their own data, many companies seem to lose interest in examining anything that's outside the "perimeter" - whatever that is suppossed to be nowadays.
-Credential leaks, shadow IT, unofficial websites with official info - the list of assets far outside the data centers of companies is long and those assets nevertheless pose risks.
+Looking for intel in all the right places is an art that adversaries seem to have mastered; but when it comes to their own data, many companies seem to lose interest in examining anything that's outside the "perimeter" - whatever that is supposed to be nowadays.
+Credential leaks, shadow IT, unofficial websites with official info - the list of assets far outside the data centers of companies is long, and those assets nevertheless pose risks.
 Instead of turning a blind eye, it's important (and necessary) to get an understanding of what kind of information is out there, ready to be used or abused and protect accordingly.

 ## Key Steps to Achieving an Application Security Program